aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/vbamodule/_index.md

 ```

 Gets the type of module.
-[VbaModuleType](../../com.aspose.cells/vbamoduletype).
+See [VbaModuleType](../../com.aspose.cells/vbamoduletype).

 **Returns:**
 int